scottdillon1/Virtual_SCP_Academy/CAP/Part 3 - SQLite.md

 Save the "package.json" file and from the terminal window, try executing the **cds run** command as in the screenshot, you should see it complain about the fact it cannot find the module "sqlite3".
 ![SqliteInstall](Part3Images/SQLiteNotFound.jpg)

-From the terminal window, from the incidents_p00XXXX directory, execute "npm add sqlite3 -D".
+From the terminal window, from the incidents_p00XXXX directory, execute

+    npm add sqlite3 -D
  This will install the NodeJS module for Sqlite.
 ![SqliteInstall](Part3Images/SqliteInstall.jpg)
 Now that we have the SQLite module install, we should be able to run the **cds run** command again from the terminal window and the CDS project should find, connect and run using SQLite as the following screenshot indicates:
 ![SqliteInstall](Part3Images/cdsrun.jpg)